Light63/LITA_CUSTOMERDATA_PROJECT/README.md

 ### Results and Insights for Customer Subscription Data

 The total number of Subscriptions reflects 33,787, indicating a robust customer base engaging with the brand’s offerings.
-The total number of active and cancelled Subscriptions is 18,612 and 15,175, respectively.
+The total number of active and cancelled Subscriptions was 18,612 and 15,175, respectively.
 Therefore, the current active subscriptions represent a significant portion of the customer base, while cancelled subscriptions highlight a substantial churn rate that warrants further investigation.
 Also, the Basic subscription type emerges as the most popular among customers, suggesting that it meets the needs of a significant segment of the customer base.

 ---